Pierre-Sassoulas/code-golf-bagnon-sort/question.stack.md

 biggest.

 This is a real-world algorithm, so of course, the theoretically faster algorithm wins !
-The objective is to sort the bag in the less possible tick of `serverDelayTime` while respecting the `maxConcurrentMove` limit and without moving anything to a forbidden bag.
+The objective is to sort the bag in the less possible ticks of `serverDelayTime` while respecting the `maxConcurrentMove` limit and without moving anything to a forbidden bag.
 For the same number of ticks, the winner is the one with the least move call.